epplex-xyz/epPlex/README.md

 ## Code quality
 Please do not expect high code-quality since majority of the code is hacked together.
+For the sake of achieving a working MVP, code quality has been neglected.

 ## Disclaimer
 The code has not been audited.
 Furthermore, as of October 6th 2023, Token2022 is not officially production-ready.